Drug Dogs are reminders of similar

 to commit) sodomy with an undercover law enforcement officer (LEO).

-According to Lawrence, it is no business of the U.S. government or any
+According to Lawrence, it is no business of the U.S. government or any government

-sake of argument let’s say it was non-commercial) and the officer had gone
+let’s say it was non-commercial) and the officer had gone to a hotel room

-to a hotel room and tempted a defendant into engaging in sodomy with the
+and tempted a defendant into engaging in sodomy with the officer, and at

-legal arguments presented here.
-Before Lawrence, LEO’s probably could
+here.
+Before Lawrence, LEO’s probably could have attempted to make

-have attempted to make sting arrests for sodomy (and why they didn’t try
+sting arrests for sodomy (and why they didn’t try it is an odd question itself.

-it is an odd question itself.
-Would they have tried a reverse-sting or a
+Would they have tried a reverse-sting or a regular sting?).
+After

-regular sting?).
-After Lawrence, sodomy with a LEO in the privacy
+Lawrence, sodomy with a LEO in the privacy of a hotel room is no longer

-of a hotel room is no longer prosecutable (whether the act is merely agreed
+prosecutable (whether the act is merely agreed to or completed).
+The

-to or completed).
-The same argument should apply regarding drug charges
+same argument should apply regarding drug charges under the same circumstances.

 Respectfully submitted,